litarusso/AutosRUs/README.md

 Considering the significance level of 0.05 it can clearly be seen that p-value for all the lots combined (0.06028 [mean of 1498.78] and p-values for lots #1 (1) and #2 (0.06072) [mean values of 1500 and 1500.2 respectively], are above the 0.05 signifying that the mean PSI is not statistically different from the population mean, while the p-value for lot # 3 (0.04168)[mean of 1496.14] is less then 0.05 signifying that mean PSI for lot # 3 is statistically different from the population mean

 ## Summary Statistics on Suspension Coils

-The variance of MechaCar suspension coils must be 100 pounds per square inch because of its design specifications.
+The design specifications for the MechaCar suspension coils provide that the variance of the suspension coils must not exceed 100 pounds per square inch.
-We are analysing here if data meet this specification for all lots in total and each lot individually.
-You can see the results of the analysis in the tables below.

 _Table 1